19hours/sg-statutes/Acts/Co-operative Societies Act.md

 ### Surcharge and attachment

-90\.—(1) Where in the course of an audit of a society held under section 78, or in the course of an inquiry into the affairs of a society held under section 79, or in the case of an examination of books under section 80, or in the course of the winding up of a society it appears that a person who has taken part in the organisation and management of the society or any past or present officer of the society has misapplied or retained or become liable or accountable for any money or property of the society or has been guilty of misfeasance or breach of trust in relation to the society, the Registrar may, on his own motion, or on application of the liquidator or any creditor or contributor, examine the conduct of that person and make an order requiring him to repay or restore the money or property or any part thereof with interest at such rate as the Registrar thinks just or to contribute such sum to the assets of the society by way of compensation in regard to the misapplication, retainer, misfeasance, dishonesty or breach of trust and the order shall be enforced in the same manner as if the order had been a judgment of a District Court.
+90\.—(1) Where in the course of an audit of a society held under this Act, in the course of an inquiry held under section 79, or in the case of an examination of books under section 80, or in the course of the winding up of a society it appears that a person who has taken part in the organisation and management of the society or any past or present officer of the society has misapplied or retained or become liable or accountable for any money or property of the society or has been guilty of misfeasance or breach of trust in relation to the society, the Registrar may, on his own motion, or on application of the liquidator or any creditor or contributor, examine the conduct of that person and make an order requiring him to repay or restore the money or property or any part thereof with interest at such rate as the Registrar thinks just or to contribute such sum to the assets of the society by way of compensation in regard to the misapplication, retainer, misfeasance, dishonesty or breach of trust and the order shall be enforced in the same manner as if the order had been a judgment of a District Court.

+[23/2008 wef 20/10/2008]

 (2) This section shall apply notwithstanding that the act is one for which the offender may be criminally responsible.